Bread Financial: History

 In 2001, Alliance Data went public.

 In May 2007, The Blackstone Group, a private equity firm, announced plans to acquire Alliance Data.
 In April 2008, Alliance Data terminated the merger agreement with Blackstone Affiliates.

 Ed Heffernan was promoted to president and CEO of Alliance Data in February 2009, after being with the company since 1998.

-On June 7, 2019, Ed Heffernan resigned as CEO of Alliance Data and was replaced by Melisa Miller, who previously ran Alliance Data's Card Services division.
+In 2019 he resigned as CEO of Alliance Data and was replaced by Melisa Miller, who previously ran Alliance Data's Card Services division.
 This change in leadership effectively moved Alliance Data's Headquarters from Plano, Texas, to Columbus, Ohio.

-Melisa Miller held the role for roughly 6 months before being replaced by former CITI executive Ralph Andretta.
+Melisa Miller held the role for about 6 months before being replaced by former CITI executive Ralph Andretta.

 In 2019, Alliance Data opened its first international office in Bangalore, India.

-In November 2021, Alliance Data completed the separation of its LoyaltyOne segment, consisting of the Canadian AIR MILES Reward Program and Netherlands-based BrandLoyalty businesses, into an independent, publicly traded company, Loyalty Ventures Inc. In March 2022, Alliance Data rebranded as Bread Financial as part of an effort to streamline their business model into a tech-forward financial services company providing a wider range of financial options.
+In November 2021, Alliance Data completed the separation of its LoyaltyOne segment, consisting of the Canadian AIR MILES Reward Program and Netherlands-based BrandLoyalty businesses, into an independent, publicly traded company, Loyalty Ventures Inc. In March 2022, Alliance Data rebranded as Bread Financial.

 Former businesses

 Alliance Data Card Services

 Card Services is a provider of integrated credit and marketing services including private label, co-branded and commercial credit card programs.
-Alliance Data Card Services manages over 135 card programs for retail brands such as Victoria’s Secret, J.Crew, Eddie Bauer, Buckle, HSN, Pottery Barn, Pier 1 Imports, Lexus, Toyota, Williams Sonoma and Wayfair among many others.
+Alliance Data Card Services manages over 135 card programs for retail brands such as Victoria's Secret, J.Crew, Eddie Bauer, Buckle, HSN, Pottery Barn, Pier 1 Imports, Lexus, Toyota, Williams Sonoma and Wayfair among many others.

-In 2011, Alliance Data, in partnership with NICE Systems, was honored with the Operational Leadership Award for its customer care centers by Ventana Research.

 Alliance Data Card Services maintains two banks to manage the funding and receivables for its clients' credit programs.
 In September 2012, the banks rebranded their names from WFNNB (World Financial Network [National] Bank) and WFCB (World Financial Capital Bank) to both operate under the Comenity name, as Comenity Bank and Comenity Capital Bank, respectively.

 LoyaltyOne

 LoyaltyOne, located in Canada, provides loyalty marketing programs for North American brands in the retail, financial services, grocery, petroleum, travel, and hospitality industries.

 Five businesses make up the LoyaltyOne: Air Miles national reward program, in which approximately two-thirds of Canadian households participate; Colloquy; LoyaltyOne Consulting; Precima; and Squareknot.

-Hewitt Associates named LoyaltyOne in their "2014 List of the 50 Best Employers in Canada."

-Epsilon

-Epsilon provides a broad range of loyalty marketing services spanning database marketing, direct mail, email marketing, web development, loyalty programs, analytics, data services, strategic consulting, and creative services, among others.

-Ad Age has ranked Epsilon among the top marketing services firms and direct marketing agencies for several years, and Epsilon has the distinction as being the Top US Agency From All Disciplines and Top US CRM/Direct Marketing Agencies for 2012.